X-Flight: Ride experience

 After departing from the station, which resembles an airplane hangar, the train immediately begins to climb the steep 120 ft chain lift hill.
 Upon reaching the top of the lift hill, the train enters the first element of the roller coaster, a Dive Drop.
 This element is similar to the Dive Drop's found on The Swarm at Thorpe Park and GateKeeper at Cedar Point and consists of the train rotating 180 degrees into an upside down position before descending back to the ground.
 During this drop, the train reaches its top speed of 55 mph.
 At the bottom of the first drop, riders get their picture taken.
 After the train exits the first drop, the train then enters a zero-g-roll before going through a cloud of fog.
 The train then makes a slight left turn before entering an Immelmann loop followed by a right turn over a pond.
 The train then leads into the second zero-g-roll over the main entrance of the ride.
 Following the roll, the train makes a left turn before going through an Inline twist.
 During this element, which is known as a keyhole, riders go through an actual airplane control tower (which was retrieved from O'Hare International Airport), giving the illusion the train will hit the tower.
 After going through the tower, the train goes through another near miss keyhole surrounded by a cloud of fog, before exiting the twist and making a tight right turn, passing by Demon's corkscrews and last turn, before making a slight left upward turn leading into the Main Brake.
-The train then makes a 180-degree left turn into the Slowdown Brake and the Transfer Track before entering the station.
+The train then makes a 180-degree left turn into the slowdown brake and the transfer track before entering the station.
 One cycle lasts about 1 minute and 15 seconds.

 Characteristics

 Manufacturer

 X-Flight is a Wing Coaster model from Swiss manufacturer, Bolliger & Mabillard.
 It was the fifth B&M coaster for Six Flags Great America.
-X Flight joins the inverted roller coaster, Batman: The Ride, the hyper-twister, Raging Bull and the flying roller coaster, Superman: Ultimate Flight, giving the park a total of four operating coasters from B&M. The park's first B&M coaster, Iron Wolf, was moved to Six Flags America at the end of the 2011 season.
+X Flight joins the inverted roller coaster, Batman: The Ride, the hyper-twister, Raging Bull, the flying roller coaster, Superman: Ultimate Flight, and the dive coaster Wrath of Rakshasa.
+The park's first B&M coaster, Iron Wolf, was moved to Six Flags America at the end of the 2011 season.
 X-Flight was the fourth Wing Coaster built and the second in the United States, preceded by Wild Eagle at Dollywood.

 Trains

 X-Flight operates with two steel and fiberglass trains.
 Each train has eight cars with four seats per car (two on each side of the track) for a total of 32 riders per train.
 The colors of the train are red and black with over-the-shoulder restraints.
-The restraints are similar to the restraints found on Superman: Ultimate Flight.
+The restraints are similar to the restraints found on Superman: Ultimate Flight and Wrath of Rakshasa.